-The cultural, geographical and ethnic diversity that this continent with more than 50 countries offers is enough to tickle the travel senses of everyone – from the frequent traveler to the first timer.
+The cultural, geographical, and ethnic diversity of this continent, with more than 50 countries, is enough to tickle the travel senses of everyone – from the frequent traveler to the first-timer.

-If you have a list of travel experiences on your bucket list, then with these 10 sites, you probably can tick most of them off.
+If you have a list of travel experiences on your bucket list, then with these ten sites, you probably can tick most of them off.

 1. Angkor Wat, Cambodia

-Any list worthy of its name that has the title “Must See Places in Asia” must have a paragraph about the Angkor Wat temples in Cambodia.
+Any list worthy of its name titled “Must See Places in Asia” must have a paragraph about the Angkor Wat temples in Cambodia.

-Sitting just outside Siem Reap, these temples date back to thousands of years.
-With its amazing Hindu and Buddhist architecture, towers and inscribed walls, the Angkor Wat is a sight to behold.
+Sitting just outside Siem Reap, these temples date back thousands of years.
+With its unique Hindu and Buddhist architecture, towers, and inscribed walls, the Angkor Wat is a sight to behold.

 2. Bagan Temples, Myanmar

-This city of Bagan, the once capital of the kingdom of Pagan, used to boast of nearly 13,000 similar temples, of which about 2,000 remain to date.
+This city of Bagan, the past capital of the kingdom of Pagan, used to boast of nearly 13,000 similar temples, of which about 2,000 remain to date.